Why volunteer for research?

 - take an active role in your own care.

-Our annual Patient Research Experience Survey discovered 87% of patients who took part in research had a positive experience and 83% would be happy to take part in another study.
+Our annual Patient Research Experience Survey discovered 94% of patients who took part in research would consider taking part in research again.

 This next video explains who benefits from research and how important it is for the future that we all consider taking part.
 Read video transcript.